North Korea launched another ballistic missile test and this time it crosses over Japan and landed near the sea at Hokkaido Japan.

 Messages of concern from relatives and friends overseas were flooding my inbox.

-When times of typhoon or disasters, citizens received these kind of messages.
+When times of typhoon or disasters, citizens received these kinds of messages.

 To all who are in Japan, let us all be one in prayers that nothing will happen inspite of those “reckless” playing of weapons.
 We can only hope that they may have the will to stop.